J182Razor/PolyMathOS/docs/USER_ONBOARDING_GUIDE.md

 ### Study Groups and Community Learning

-NeuroAscend recognizes that social learning can significantly enhance retention and motivation.
+PolyMathOS recognizes that social learning can significantly enhance retention and motivation.
 The platform offers study group features where you can collaborate with other learners, share insights, and benefit from collective knowledge building.

 ### Progress Analytics and Insights